NickTillinghast/techtonic-apprenticeship-intitial-pre-work/README.md

 **Say Hello to HTML Elements**

 # I didn't struggle with this module.
 I was familiar with most of it and instructions were clear

+## Introduction to Basic CSS

+# This was a good refresher and I didn't struggle with this module at all.
+Instructions were clean